-On July 20, 2022, the Board granted the Company's Chief Executive Officer, Cesar Johnston, up to 287,000 PSUs under the Company's 2015 Performance Share Unit Plan pursuant to the terms of Mr. Johnston's offer letter with the Company (See Note 4 - Commitments and Contingencies).
-The up to 287,000 PSUs that have been approved shall vest as follows: (a) up to 187,000 PSU shares shall vest on December 31, 2022, subject to Mr. Johnston's continued service as Chief Executive Officer and the achievement, to be determined in the Compensation Committee's sole discretion, by Mr. Johnston of certain performance metrics previously determined by the Compensation Committee and approved by the Board, and (b) up to an additional 50,000 PSU shares shall vest on each of December 31, 2023 and December 31, 2024, subject to Mr. Johnston's continued service as Chief Executive Officer and the achievement, to be determined in the Compensation Committee's sole discretion, by Mr. Johnston of certain performance metrics to be recommended by the Compensation Committee and approved by the Board at a subsequent date.
-As of September 30, 2022, only 187,000 PSUs have approved performance criteria.
+On July 20, 2022, the Board granted the Company's Chief Executive Officer, Cesar Johnston, up to287,000 PSUs under the Company's 2015 Performance Share Unit Plan pursuant to the terms of Mr. Johnston's offer letter with the Company (See Note 4 - Commitments and Contingencies).
+The up to 287,000 PSUs that have been approved shall vest as follows: (a) up to 187,000 PSU shares shall vest on December 31, 2022, subject to Mr. Johnston's continued service as Chief Executive Officer and the achievement, to be determined in the Compensation Committee's sole discretion, by Mr. Johnston of certain performance metrics previously determined by the Compensation Committee and approved by the Board, and (b) up to an additional 50,000 PSU shares shall vest on each of December 31, 2023 and December 31, 2024, subject to Mr. Johnston's continued service as Chief Executive Officer and the achievement, to be determined in the Compensation Committee and approved by the Board at a subsequent date.
+On December 31, 2024, subject to Mr. Johnston of certain performance metrics to be recommended by the Compensation Committee and approved by the Board at a subsequent date.
+On December 31, 2022, 135,575 PSUs were achieved, vested and deemed delivered on that date.
+As of March 31, 2023, the performance criteria for an additional up to 100,000 PSUs had not been approved by the Board.